 First, we’ll say that Italian can either be a noun or an adjective depending on how it’s used in the sentence.

-There’s italiano, and that’s the language or an Italian person, as in I am an Italian.
+There’s italiano, and that can either be the language itself or an Italian person, as in I am an Italian.
 Then there’s italiano, the adjective, as in I am Italian.

 Italian language, Italian male person

 Italian female person

 If you have a habit of watching the Italian national news, you’ll surely have heard gli italiani.
 This translates to the Italians, the Italian people.

 When Italian is used as a noun, you must add its corresponding definite or indefinite article before you can use it.